 3 Although common sense suggests the SCA was effective when signed by the Governor, there is an argument based on the statutory text that the SCA did not become effective, and the ten year expiration date did not begin to run until the applicant's president signed the document twenty months after the Governor signed.
-Friends argues that "effective date" refers to the date of the Governor's signature of the SCA, while WRE argues that "effective date" and "execution" refer to the date the applicant signs the SCA, following the Governor's signature.
+Friends argues that "effective date" and "execution" refer to the date of the Governor's signature of the SCA, while WRE argues that "effective date" and "execution" refer to the date the applicant signs the SCA, following the Governor's signature.

-4Council Resolution No. 353, Amendment No. 2 to the Desert Claim Wind Power Project Site Certification Agreement, Extension of Term (Oct.
-18, 2023).
+4Council Resolution No. 353, Amendment No. 2 to the Desert Claim Wind Power Project Site Certification